 If you've sat a while out here at the brewery for any amount of time, you would certainly agree that "spurious" is a good way to describe the peaceful calm by our water.
 The sky is suddenly dark & crazy (especially during the summer) before you even knew a storm was brewing!
 With that in mind, say hello to our dark brown beer.
 Belgian yeast meets chocolate bready malt in this hybrid dark beer offering from your Oozlefinch brew team.
 Initial notes of Belgian truffles from a distinct specialty grain bill blend with plum and fig flavors from fermentation, while a modest hop bill keeps everything in balance.
 Light clove and warming alcohol notes emerge by the time you hit the end of the pint, but this beer is all about rich malt through to the end.
 Dark beer lovers, this one's for you.

-* Recently won a state-wide silver medal from the Virginia Craft Brewers Guild *
+* Won a 2017 state-wide silver medal from the Virginia Craft Brewers Guild *